TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation

 For disparity smoothness loss, we adopt the edge-aware smoothness loss in \cite{heise2013pm} (eq. \ref{eq:smooth}) to encourage the disparity to be locally smooth.
 This is an L1 loss on the disparity gradients weighted by image gradients.

 \textbf{Final Loss.} The final loss is as follows:

 where $(\lambda_{d},\lambda_{p},\lambda_{s})$ are loss coefficients.
-Empirically, the coefficients are set as $(1.0,1.0,0.01)$.
-We formulate this loss as a hybrid supervised and self-supervised training.
-That is, when training on the synthetic dataset, the photometric loss is ignored, \ie $\lambda_{p}=0$, and when the real dataset is used, $\lambda_{d}=0$.
+We formulate this loss for a hybrid \emph{supervised} and \emph{self-supervised} training.
+Namely, when training on the synthetic dataset, the photometric loss is ignored, \ie $\lambda_{p}=0$, and when the real dataset is used, $\lambda_{d}=0$.

-\textbf{Iterative Sequential Learning Scheme.} Here, we propose a training approach, which is highly efficient with no need for the ground-truth disparity map of the real dataset.
-First, we initialize the training by self-supervised learning on the real dataset with $\mathcal{L}_{s}$ and $\mathcal{L}_{p}$ loss functions.
-Then, moving on with the synthetic dataset, we employ $\mathcal{L}_{s}$ and $\mathcal{L}_{d}$ losses for supervised learning.
-This way, we iteratively optimize the network with self-supervised and supervised learning on the real and synthetic datasets, respectively.

-The advantage of this technique is three-fold: Firstly, we can efficiently train on the real-world data where no ground-truth is available.
-Secondly, the supervision provided via the synthetic dataset assists the network in learning fine details as considering only image reconstruction loss ($\mathcal{L}_{p}$) presents a coarse matching.
-Finally, self-supervision with no ground-truth helps the network learn the underlying principles of the trinocular setup, hindering the model from overfitting to the ground-truth labels.
+\textbf{Iterative Sequential Learning Scheme.} Here, we propose a training approach that is highly efficient with no need to ground-truth disparity of the real dataset.
+To achieve this, we begin by training the model by self-supervised learning on a real dataset with $\mathcal{L}_{s}$ and $\mathcal{L}_{p}$.
+Then, proceeding with the synthetic dataset, we employ $\mathcal{L}_{s}$ and $\mathcal{L}_{d}$ losses for supervised learning.
+This way, we optimize the network iteratively with sequential self-supervised and supervised learning.
+This technique has three advantages: \emph{1)} In the absence of ground-truth disparity, we can train the model on real-world data. \emph{2)} Synthetic dataset supervision assists the network in learning finer details, since considering only image reconstruction loss ($\mathcal{L}_{p}$) yields blurry results. \emph{3)} Using self-supervision without ground-truth helps the network learn the underlying principles of the trinocular setup, preventing it from overfitting to ground-truth labels.